 There are very few writers who deliver as many stories as Stephen King has.
 He is one of the most-read authors in the world, and while one of the reasons behind this achievement is his exceptional storytelling, it can also be credited to the sheer number of novels he has written over the course of his very long and successful career.
 King has dipped his toe in a number of genres, however, the one that his name has become synonymous with is horror.
 He has based the stories on already established supernatural creatures, and if he didn’t find any, he created scarier things out of thin air.
 The best aspect of his writing is the fact that it does not merely remain a horror story full of scary moments.
 Instead, his stories almost always have a deep psychological or philosophical subtext which makes them far more important pieces of literature, unlike most other horror stories.
 King is also probably the author with the most screen adaptations of his works.
 Directors from Brian de Palma to Stanley Kubrick have all made films based on the works of this master of horror.
 While horror movies based on his works are well-known, emotional films like ‘The Shawshank Redemption‘ and ‘The Green Mile‘ are also products of King’s genius, and only go on to show his vast range.

 5. The Mist (2017)

 2. 1922 (2017)

 We all do some bad things in our lives.
 For most of us, these things can be inconsequential stuff like lying to your family/partner or stealing something common.
 It is safe to say that these menial sins wouldn’t keep you for long in the blistering heat of hell (or, the frostbiting cold, whatever time of the year it might be!).
 However, some people do terrible things.
 Even though they succeed in getting away with it, their conscience (if they have one) doesn’t stop nagging them.
 There’s a reason they say things like “what goes around comes around”.
 And if you need a story with such lessons, then ‘1922’ is an ideal choice for that.
 It starts with a man confessing to his crimes and then follows the events that led him to confession.

 In 1922, Wilf and Arlette live in Nebraska with their teenage son.
 Their marriage has been facing some difficult times, and this is why their arguments escalate when they can’t find a common ground for a major decision in their lives.
 Arlette has recently inherited land and she wants to sell it so that they can move to someplace else.
 Wilf wants to cultivate the land, not wanting to leave the town.
 When his wife doesn’t fall in line with him, he conspires with his son to kill her.
 The scares in ‘1992’ are quite unlike any other horror film you will come across.
 It is a story about the rotting away of a person’s conscience, and eventually his life in general because of a crime that he has committed.
 Thomas Jane puts up a solid performance in the role of Wilfred, portraying the fear which has crept into his soul with uncanny authenticity.

 1. Gerald’s Game (2017)

 When we first meet Jessie and Gerald, we can tell that their relationship is going through a difficult time.
 The reasons for the degradation in their relationship become clear after some time, but before further clarity can be achieved, something terrible happens to them.
 They had made an attempt to rekindle the spark of their marriage and had arrived at an isolated lake house to spend some time alone.
 To spice up things, Gerald ties Jessie’s both hands to the bedposts, soon after which they start arguing with each other.
 Amidst this, Gerald dies of a heart-attack while Jessie is left on her own, tied to a bed with no one to save her.
-As the night falls, things become even scarier for Jessie and Gerald’s game becomes a horrific memory.
+As the night falls, things become even scarier for Jessie and Gerald’s Game becomes a horrific memory.
 ‘Gerald’s Game’ does not merely remain a ghost story, but becomes more of a psychological study of the leading character, whose deepest and darkest fears come alive as she gets trapped with the corpse of her husband.
 Carla Gugino’s performance as the leading character Jessie is definitely commendable, as is the direction of Mike Flanagan, who manages to capture the essence of King’s original novel.

 Read More: Best Rom-Coms on Netflix